IBM/aspera-cli/README.md

 cos node upload test_file.bin
 ```

-## <a id="async"></a>IBM Aspera Sync

-An interface for the `async` utility is provided in the following plugins:

-- server sync
-- node sync
-- aoc files sync (uses node)
-- shares files sync (uses node)

-The main advantage over the `async` command line when using `server` is the possibility to use a configuration file, using standard options of `ascli`.

-In this case, some of the `sync` parameters are filled by the related plugin using transfer spec parameters (e.g. including token).

-> **Note:** All `sync` commands require an `async` enabled license and availability of the `async` executable (and `asyncadmin`).

-Two JSON syntax are supported for option `sync_info`.

-### `async` JSON: API format

-It is the same payload as specified on the option `--conf` of `async` or in node API `/asyncs`.
-This is the preferred syntax and allows a single session definition.
-But there is no progress output nor error messages.

-Documentation on Async node API can be found on [IBM Developer Portal](https://developer.ibm.com/apis/catalog?search=%22aspera%20sync%20api%22).

-### `async` JSON: Options mapping

-`ascli` defines a JSON equivalent to regular `async`options.
-It is based on a JSON representation of `async` command line options.
-It allows definition of multiple sync sessions in a single command, although usually only one sync session is defined.

 ## <a id="preview"></a>Plugin: `preview`: Preview generator for AoC

 The `preview` generates thumbnails (office, images, video) and video previews on storage for use primarily in the Aspera on Cloud application.